 Our own sense of happiness and meaning of life has a Christ-centered perspective drawing on the spiritual experiences of Emanuel Swedenborg and linking in with thinkers in psychology, mysticism, and healing of the spirit.

 Editor and Contributor Stephen has tried to combine three things in his working life.
 First there is his profession of clinical psychology.
 He worked for many years as a psychotherapist with people experiencing emotional distress and training others in this activity.
 Second is his study of the fields of transpersonal psychology and the psychology of religion.
 And third is his involvement in teaching of the spiritual philosophy of Emanual Swedenborg.
 He currently is a tutor at the Swedenborg Open Learning Centre in Manchester England and runs residential workshops at the Purley Chase Spiritual Conference Centre.
 He lives in a woodland cottage in Staffordshire with his wife Carole and one cat.
-The picture above is the view from their front porch.

 Contact the Editor firstname.lastname@example.org